 Inventory, lb : 0

-Mentega durians are large, oval to oblong fruits, averaging 20 to 30 centimeters in length, and are covered in angular, pyramid-shaped spikes.
-The broad spikes are found in variegated hues of green, brown, to gold, and at the bottom of the fruit, there is a prominent, flat, and spinless star-like shape with visible seams.
-Underneath the pointed surface, the rind has a fibrous, tough consistency that can be sliced or torn open to reveal thick, yellow-lobed flesh contained in multiple compartments, surrounded by a white, spongy pith.
-The flesh is smooth, slippery, and sticky with a soft, creamy, and melting consistency.
-There are also small, flattened seeds encased within each flesh lobe.
-Mentega durians have a distinct sulfuric scent with a very sweet flavor combined with subtle bitter notes.
+Mentega durians are moderately sized, oval to oblong fruits, averaging 10 to 20 centimeters in length, and are covered in broad, conical spikes.
+The sharp, pointed skin ranges in color from brown to gold, and underneath the spikes, there is a thick, fibrous rind.
+The fruit can be sliced or torn open to reveal multiple lobes of bright yellow flesh surrounded by a white, spongy pith.
+The flesh is smooth, slippery, and slightly sticky with a soft consistency, encasing a large, flattened seed within each lobe.
+When fresh, Mentega durians have a sweet flavor combined with subtle bitter notes.